ton-community/tutorials/03-client/index.md

 }
 ```

-1. Add the useCounterContract hook, which will:

-* Poll the counter value every 3 seconds
-* Expose a function to send an increment op, using TON-Connect 2 to your wallet.
+Add the useCounterContract hook, which will poll the counter value every 3 seconds and expose a function to send an increment op, using TON-Connect 2, to your wallet.
-* Expose the contract's address

 ```
 function useCounterContract() {